Once you've been added as a user in Clearview Social, you'll receive a welcome email with a login link that will let you directly into the system.

 Of the big three social networks, Twitter is the one that requires the most effort to build up and maintain.
 LinkedIn and Facebook are about who you know professionally and personally, respectively, but Twitter is who you want to know.
 Twitter is centered around conversation.
 You can simply post to Twitter and leave it at that, but the great part of Twitter is the people you can interact with.
 Find and follow people who interest you.
 Strike up a conversation.
 Make connections.

 Still feeling leery?
 We have a few reasons why you should Give Tweets a Chance.

 Not sure about this whole social media thing?
 We've got Five Reasons to Post to Social Media.

 We've also looked into the Best Times to Share to Social Media, but don't worry—we've got those built into our smart scheduler so you don't have to think about it.

 Sharing on Clearview Social is as simple as clicking the Share button.
-You'll find this either in the emails your organization administrator will send with links to share or on the Share Articles page within the site.
+You'll find this email from your organization administrator or on the Share Articles page within the site.